-Music is a universal language that symbolises one of the highest forms of creativity.
 It is a subject that helps to develop creativity, imagination, good listening skills, constructive criticism and the ability to express personal thoughts and feelings.
 Music develops children's ability to take part in practical activities, both individually and in groups, that encourages and cultivates an enjoyment of different genres of music.

 The Music curriculum provides breadth and balance, is relevant and engaging and is differentiated to match needs and abilities.
-As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
+As pupils progress, they should develop a critical engagement with music, allowing them to compose, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.